 Yes, HLN has a simple and straightforward dress code for all students, and most students wear the same clothes to tutorial each week.

 Is it too late to start classical education?

 We passionately believe that it is NEVER too late to begin a classical education, even for us adults.
-That said, if a student is entering later in the sequence they should expect to have to do some catch-up work to their peers, some of whom have been studying this content and honing these skills from an early age.
-It is important for a student stepping into classical education at an older age to prepare themself with the required pre-reading and to maintain a cheerful disposition.
+That said, it is important for a student stepping into classical education at an older age to prepare himself with the required pre-reading and to maintain a cheerful disposition.
 Even for the newest of us, the classical tradition is a rich heritage to explore no matter how deep you can go into it.